 This web site uses the Tsugi software to both host the software-based autograders and provide this material so it can easily be integrated into a Learning Management System like Sakai, Moodle, Canvas, Desire2Learn, Blackboard or similar.

-If your LMS supports IMS Learning Tools Interoperabilty® version 1.x or 2.x, you can login, and request access to the tools on this site.
-Make sure you indicate whether you need an LTI 1.x key (most common) or LTI 2.x key.
+If your LMS supports IMS Learning Tools Interoperabilty® version 1.x, you can login, and request access to the tools on this site.
+Make sure you indicate whether you need an LTI 1.x key.
 You will be given instructions on how to use your credentials once you get your key.

 Download course material as an IMS Common Cartridge®, to import into an LMS like Sakai, Moodle, Canvas, Desire2Learn, Blackboard, or similar.
 After loading the Cartridge, you will need an LTI key and secret to provision the LTI-based tools provided in that cartridge.